xupeiwust/deepforge/README.md

 **Notice**: DeepForge is still a work in progress and is also lacking significant documentation!
 That being said, any contributions and/or feedback is greatly appreciated (and feel free to always ask any questions on the gitter)!

 # DeepForge
 DeepForge is an open-source visual development environment for deep learning.
-Currently, it supports Convolutional Neural Networks but we are planning on supporting additional deep learning classifiers such as RNNs and LSTMs.
-Additional features include real-time collaborative editing and version control.
+Currently, it supports Convolutional Neural Networks, RNNs and LSTMs as well as the creation of custom layers.
+Additional features include:
+- Graphical architecture editor
+- Training/testing pipeline creation
+- Distributed pipeline execution
+- Real-time pipeline feedback
+- Collaborative editing
+- Automatic version control.

 ## Quick Start
 Simply run the following command to install deepforge with its dependencies: